freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

 ### NC

 The "NC" stands for **Normally Closed**.
-Internally, VPE treats a switch as *enabled* or *disabled*.
-Enabled means the ball is currently on it, or a button is pressed.
-However, the gamelogic engine doesn't care about enabled or disabled, what it cares about is whether the switch is *closed* or *open*.
+In short, enabling this inverts the value sent to the gamelogic engine.

+As for the long explanation, think about how switches work.
+Mechanical switches are usually *normally open (NO)*, meaning they are open by default and close when the ball rolls over them (or, if it's a button, when the button is pressed).

-So if "NC" is set to true, VPE will keep the switch closed when it's disabled, and open it when it gets enabled.
-If false, it's the other way around.
-An example of such a switch would be opto-switches, where a light beam closes the circuit by default, and a ball rolling through the beam opens it.
+But some switches behave differently.
+In opto-switches for instance, the light beam closes the circuit by default, and a ball rolling through it (and thus blocking the light) opens the switch.
+These type of switches are *normally closed (NC)*.

 > [!note]
-> In the very first screenshot, you'll notice that trough switches are all normally closed.
+> In the very first screenshot, you'll notice that the trough switches are normally closed.
 This is because MM uses a modern trough with opto-switches.
-There is also the coin door we'd like to have closed per default and open the switch when the coin door is open.
+There is also the coin door we'd like to have closed by default and open the switch when the coin door is open.

 ### Description